-GARY HARTELL (1992) (Part-time) Datacenter Operator A.A.S., Allegany College of Maryland; B.S., Colorado Technical University; M.S., Kaplan University.
+GARY HARTELL (1992) (Part-time) Computer Operator A.A.S., Allegany College of Maryland; B.S., Colorado Technical University; M.S., Kaplan University.

-MICHAEL HAYES (2014) (Part-time) Help Desk Technician A.A., ITT Tech; A.A., Empire Business College.
+MICHAEL HAYES (2014) (Part-time) Helpdesk Technician A.A., ITT Tech; A.A., Empire Business College.

+COLLEEN HEINRICH (2014)

+Administrative Assistant to the

+Director of Nursing

-COLLEEN HEINRICH (2014) (Part-time) Nursing Faculty Secretary A.A., Allegany College of Maryland.
+A.A., Allegany College of Maryland.

-ELAINE HELMSTETTER (2001) Faculty/Administrative Secretary, Career Programs and Massage Therapy
+ELAINE HELMSTETTER (2001)

+Faculty/Administrative Secretary, Career

+Programs and Massage Therapy

+L.O.R., A.A.S., Allegany College of Maryland.

 APRIL HIGSON (1992) Administrative Assistant, Athletics and Physical Education Department A.A., Allegany College of Maryland; B.S., Geneva College.
-ANTHONY HOTT (1986) Custodian